AkhilKumar81/Predicting-Modelling-For-Liver-Disease-Detection/README.md

   "Hypertension": 0,
   "LiverFunctionTest": 45.0
 }

-Response Example:
+Response:

 {
   "Prediction": "The Patient is having Liver Disease" }

 ⏹️ Stop the Server

-Press CTRL + C in the terminal to stop FastAPI.
+Press CTRL + C in the terminal.

-✅ Your FastAPI liver disease prediction API is now ready to run and test locally.
+✅ Ready to run and test locally!